ray-project/ray/doc/source/rllib-env.rst

 RLlib will create three distinct policies and route agent decisions to its bound policy.
 When an agent first appears in the env, ``policy_mapping_fn`` will be called to determine which policy it is bound to.
 RLlib reports separate training statistics for each policy in the return from ``train()``, along with the combined reward.

-For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs directly.
+For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs `directly <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/multiagent_cartpole.py>`__.
-TODO: link to example

 To scale to hundreds of agents, MultiAgentEnv batches policy evaluations across multiple agents internally.
 It can also be vectorized by setting ``num_envs > 1``.